 Regional Water Planning Data

-- Data collection for the fifth cycle of water planning is now complete.
+- Data collection for the fifth cycle of water planning for the 2021 Regional Water Plans and the 2022 State Water Paln is complete.

 - The 2022 Texas State Water Plan data can be viewed using the 2022 Interactive Texas State Water Plan application.